Vishnu-AIR/Lang/README.md

 ---

-## 📄 License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

----

 ### 📬 Support
-For any issues or questions, please contact [your-email@example.com] or create an issue in this repository.
+For any issues or questions, please contact [lakshaygargd@gmail.com] or create an issue in this repository.

 ---

-### 🌐 Access the Application
-You can access the live application here: [https://your-domain.com](https://your-domain.com)

 Happy Coding! 🎉